jennifer-magpantay/movies-api/README.md

 Desktop application to display a list of movies based on its categories through an API.
 To simulate the API a JSON Server has been used for this project.

-This project is part of the Rocketseat Ignite - ReactJS course.
+This project is part of the Ignite - ReactJS course by Rocketseat.

 ## Preview